 Located in Grand Hall, the Diversity and Global Citizenship Learning Community aims to create an open-minded environment that appreciates difference, celebrates diversity and promotes cultural education.

 This learning community helps students to answer what it means to live in a global society by exploring the human experience.
 The students and faculty in this community are passionate about social justice and inclusion on a local and global scale.
 The community participates in dialogues about identity, dinners with faculty, workshops to further their understanding of diversity and an international immersion trip to Ecuador.
-Students in this community can earn a citation on their degree with the Global Gateway Program.
 This community is open to all students.
 A supplemental essay prompt will be sent via e-mail upon completion of the housing contract.

 Recommended for: Women's Studies, African American Studies, American Studies, Sociology, Anthropology, Communication, Economics, Environmental Studies, International Studies, Political Science, and other Arts and Sciences Majors.